xsatishx/terraform/README.md

-## SCB Terraform Infrastructure Modules
+##  Terraform Infrastructure Modules

-This repo contains the SCB infrastructure modules as well as sample project modules to demonstrate the use of the infrastructure modules.
+This repo contains the  infrastructure modules as well as sample project modules to demonstrate the use of the infrastructure modules.
 All customization has to be done in the Sample_Project where as the Modules serve as templates.